 Ah, caulking and foaming.
 You know where this is going, right?

 Well, maybe you do.
 But if you think we’re about to suggest you caulk around your windows and doors, that’s not quite where we’re headed.

-That said, it's still a good idea to air seal your entire house.
-As long as doing so is in your budget.
+That said, it’s still a good idea to air seal your entire house.
+As long as doing so is within your budget.